The DSM University is a Leonardo ENERGY project that is targeted at:

 DSM webinar schedule

-The DSM University first quarter 2017
+The DSM University third quarter 2017

 We have noticed that actors sometimes feel hampered by such but also that only slight tweeks in the experience of others can turn into useful projects anywhere.
 Or as someone said: “Why make your own mistakes when you can learn from those of others?”.
 The same applies to success!

-Listen to the latest webinars below:
+Listen to the latest webinars below

 DSMU#31.
 Integration of energy efficiency and renewable energy – multiple benefits!.
 Click here.
 Peter Lund